• What we’re all about

 https://freshgroundstories.wordpress.com/2013/01/22/storytelling-rules-and-guidelines/

-Before I go I want to tell you about a couple of cool things that just happened for two of our regular tellers.
+Before I let you go back to enjoying the weather I want to remind you of a couple of amazing things our regulars are doing.

 Paul